jquery/jquery-migrate/warnings.md

 ### \[fx-interval\] JQMIGRATE: jQuery.fx.interval is removed

-**Cause**: As of jQuery 4.0, the `jQuery.fx.interval` property is no longer consulted and it's no longer possible to change the animation interval on browsers that do not support the `window.requestAnimationFrame()` method.
+**Cause**: As of jQuery 4.0, the `jQuery.fx.interval` property is no longer consulted, and it's no longer possible to change the animation interval on browsers that do not support the `window.requestAnimationFrame()` method.

 **Solution**: Find and remove code that changes or uses `jQuery.fx.interval`.
 If the value is being used by code in your page or a plugin, the code may be making assumptions that are no longer valid.
 The default value of `jQuery.fx.interval` is `13` (milliseconds), which could be used instead of accessing this property.